-In Western medicine, generalized Anxiety disorder (GAD) is a psychological and physiological state characterized by excessive, exaggerated Anxiety and worry about everyday life events with no obvious reasons for worry.
-People with symptoms of GAD tend to always expect disaster and continuously worry about things such as health, money, family, work, or school.
+In Western medicine, generalized Anxiety disorder (GAD) is a psychological and physiological state characterized by excessive, exaggerated anxiety and worry about everyday life events with no obvious reasons for worry.
+GAD symptoms always tend to expect disaster and continuously worry about health, money, family, work, or school.
 With worry out of proportion or unrealistic, daily life becomes a constant state of worry, fear, and dread.
 Eventually, the Anxiety dominates the person’s thinking and can interfere with daily functioning.

 Symptoms of anxiety may include: